Are we brainwashed by wine prices and ratings?

 Professional wine judging

-Perhaps the most influential, best known wine critic of all, for instance, is famously inured to the presence of Brettanomyces – a yeast that gives red wines the smell and taste of leather, and often “barnyard” (i.e. animal waste) – in wines.
+For instance, the world's best known and most influential wine critic, no less, is famously oblivious to the taste of Brettanomyces – a serious wine flaw originating from a yeast that gives red wines the smell and taste of leather, and often “barnyard” (i.e. animal poop) – in wines.
 He is also partial to wines that are very ripe in fruit (using words like “opulent” and “hedonistic” to describe them), and often high in alcohol.
 But what if you don’t like alcoholic, fruity wines that smell like a barnyard?
 What if you enjoy lighter, crisper, clean and minerally tasting wines, which almost always garner lower "scores" simply because subtlety is usually perceived as lack of intensity?

 One thing to remember is that the 2008 paper put out by the Journal of Wine Economics actually found an inverse relationship between wine ratings and perceived quality, re one of their observations: